A Shoddy Home Inspection Cost Us Tens of Thousands in Repairs

 First, we met the home inspector at our future house and walked around the property with him.

 We then listened to him proclaim how the septic system was perfect, despite several pipes coming out of the ground at odd angles.

 “Never mind that,” he said.
 “That shouldn’t be a problem.”
 After a brief tour of the inside, he proclaimed that this house would be a perfect home for us, and then left.
 We went ahead and bought the home based on his assessment.

 Here’s How Much Our Mistake Cost Us

 When the first repair cropped up less than a year later, we didn’t think too much of it.
 Things age – they need to be fixed.
 But by the end of the summer, something else broke.
 And then again during the winter.

 While it’s natural for items to break down and need to be repaired, a good home inspector should help identify issues for you and mitigate some of the risks.
 However, home repairs will need to occur.
 One of the things that can help you handle expensive repairs that your inspector missed – or something impossible to spot – is by getting home warranty coverage.
-Companies like Choice Home Repair can help cover things like your heating and cooling systems, septic system and more!
+Home Repair companies can help cover things like your heating and cooling systems, septic system and more!
 Additionally, note that some damages may be covered by insurance, and having a good insurance policy can help you protect your home.
-Getting a personal plan that works for you is important, and a company like Lemonade or Liberty Mutual are good options to help cover your home as well!
+Getting a personal plan that works for you is important.

 Over the course of seven years, the repair frequency increased each year.